You are here

 A reconstructed lyre; British Museum object 1816,0610.501

-The idea of a music contest should be familiar to most of the children through TV shows such as X-Factor and The Voice.
-Use the Greek festivals sheet below to establish that music competitions were important parts of festivals in honour of gods rather than being purely for entertainment or leisure.
+The idea of a music contest should be familiar to most of the children through reality TV shows.
+You could use the Greek festivals sheet below to establish that music competitions were important parts of festivals in honour of gods rather than being purely for entertainment or leisure.
 What do the children think of this?
 What reasons might there be?

 Information for children about Greek festivals with a simple map of Greece showing the locations of important festivals that included athletic contests: Olympia (Olympic Games for Zeus), Delphi (Pythian Games for Apollo), Corinth (Isthmian Games for Poseidon), Nemea (Nemean Games for Zeus), Athens (Panathenaic Games for Athena).

-The important bridge to make is between the musical contest in the story and the drama contests that took place in Athens in festivals to Dionysos.
+You might like to make the connection between the musical contest in the story and the drama contests that took place in Athens in festivals to Dionysos.

 Dionysos and the theatre

 A good place to start the transition to theatre would be to look again at the cup painting of Dionysos and satyrs in the resources for King Midas 1.
 Identify the castanets held by the satyrs, the lyre held by Dionysos and his head thrown back as he sings.
-Discuss how music can make you feel different emotions and connect this with the excitement shown by Dionysos’ followers.
+Why not discuss how music can make you feel different emotions, and connect this with the excitement shown by Dionysos’ followers?
 Either here or later, you could discuss why theatre is an appropriate form of activity in honour for this god — you could draw an analogy between Dionysos’ power to change people through wine and music and the idea of one person taking on another person’s character and actions through acting and wearing a mask.

 This excellent weblink provides accessible information for teachers about Greek theatre, images and resources, weblinks and ideas for teaching activities.

 Greek theatre activities bank: